It's taken me a few days to clear my thoughts.

 I needed her.

-.
+I put aside her needs.
 If I let the euthanasia proceed, nobody's needs would matter.

 Was I selfish?
 Probably.